d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 Let's introduce how these methods work and get called by _Fluent_ itself:

-- `configure(conf)`: it's called before _FLuent_ is getting started, and you'll find it useful if you need to do some preliminary activities as it's getting configurations parameters passed.
+- `configure(conf)`: it's called before _Fluent_ is getting started, and you'll find it useful if you need to do some preliminary activities as it's getting configurations parameters passed.
 - `start()`: it's called while _Fluent_ is starting.
 - `shutdown()`: it's called while _Fluent_ is stopping.
 - `emit(tag, es, chain)`: it's called when an event gets trapped by _Fluent_; it's actually the core method of our plugin.
 Actually this method is called by _Fluent_'s main thread so you should not write slow routines here, as it could cause _Fluent_'s performance degression.